 The war also took its toll on the last brother Jack.
 He served as part of the Sixth Marine Division in the Pacific and Alaska.
 He suffered from post traumatic stress disorder.
 It took him years to recover.

-As the 65th Anniversary of the World War II is marked around the world, Bruce O’Neal felt that it was time to come forward and tell the story of his family.
+In 2010, speaking with the Desoto Times, Bruce O’Neal felt that it was time to come forward and tell the story of his family.
 It is with stories like these that we remember Winston Churchill’s famous quote “Never was so much owed by so many to so few.”